bartvanbenthem/koprs/crates/koprs/README.md

 # KOPRS - Kubernetes Operators Rust

-A reusable, ergonomic library that streamlines Kubernetes operator development.
-By providing generic implementations for the most common operator patterns, it eliminates widespread boilerplate across your codebase.
-It integrates tightly with the `kube-rs` ecosystem to handle repetitive operational scaffolding, allowing developers to build reliable controllers with significantly less code.
+A reusable, ergonomic library that eliminates Kubernetes operator boilerplate by providing generic implementations of the most common patterns on top of `kube-rs`.

 ## Architecture Overview

 `koprs` is an opinionated, high-level orchestration framework built directly on top of `kube` and `kube-runtime`.
-While kube provides type-safe Kubernetes API bindings and kube-runtime delivers the controller primitives, koprs abstracts away the repetitive boilerplate required to build production ready controllers.

-It encapsulates complex infrastructure orchestration loops, robust Server-Side Apply (SSA) patterns, and automated background garbage collection/cleanup processes out of your controller's core codebase.
-Additionally, it streamlines state synchronization with ready to use watcher logic and provides a strongly typed error handling model that removes the friction of building custom Kubernetes error variants from scratch.
-Every generic operation comes out of the box with structured, built-in `tracing` instrumentation, giving you deep visibility into your controller's execution paths without additional setup.

-By lifting these structural requirements off your shoulders, koprs leaves you free to focus purely on your custom business logic.
+It encapsulates SSA patterns, controller lifecycle management, garbage collection, watcher logic, and a strongly typed error model, all with built-in `tracing` instrumentation, so you can focus purely on your custom business logic.

 ```bash